 As with any airline credit card, you’ll only get the most value from the JetBlue Card if you’re willing to make most of your trips on a single carrier.
 That’s not a hard commitment to keep if you live near one of JetBlue’s hubs.
 Yet, this American Express credit card carries additional benefits that can make it a valuable addition to your wallet, even if you’re just planning to save your TrueBlue points for occasional leisure travel.

 Like other American Express cards, the JetBlue Card comes with purchase protection that will reimburse you for lost, damaged, or stolen merchandise that you replace within 90 days of your original transaction.
-The JetBlue Card also extends the warranty of most consumer goods for up to a year after the expiration of the manufacturer’s warranty.
+The JetBlue Card also extends U.S. warranties of most consumer goods for up to a year after the expiration of the manufacturer’s warranty.
 You’ll even get roadside assistance included with your card, saving you money if you replace similar, paid coverage from another provider.

 Seasoned road warriors may notice a few perks lacking from the JetBlue Card.
 The airline doesn’t operate traditional airport lounges, so you won’t get that popular perk that comes with some Delta or American Airlines cards.
 On the other hand, JetBlue lets you check your first bag for free, a privilege that many traditional airlines now save for their elite customers or cardholders.
 With a moderate annual fee and a middle of the road APR, you’ll want to ring up and pay down big balances every month to really make this card pay for itself.